Participating in the Award programs is an exciting journey for young people and their families.

 Each State and Territory is responsible for the protocols surrounding the ‘Working with Children Check’.

-The Duke of Edinburgh's Award is committed to the safety and protection of all young people and has developed a manual of processes, policies and procedures aimed at minimizing all risk.
+The Duke of Edinburgh's International Award is committed to the safety and protection of all young people and has developed a manual of processes, policies and procedures aimed at minimising all risk.
 All Federal and State/Territory laws in relation to working with children, child protection, child safety, equal opportunity and anti-discrimination apply.